sabirdvd/Topic-modeling-for-Arabic-Tweets-/README.md

 ```

 # Dataset
-The dataset is based on ArabGend dataset 2022 [1] 108053 tweets
+The dataset is based on the ArabGend dataset 2022 [1] 108053 tweets

 Getting the twitt ID from [1] and then retrive tweets using [Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)